 Nineteen ninety nine’s popular action film, "The Matrix" presented the brains-in-vats scenario to a large audience.
 The movie's premise involves the subjugation of humankind by a race of malignant machines.
 The premise is taken to an extreme in which the ruling machinery cultivates human beings as an energy crop.
 Each head of human livestock is raised in a life-support pod, fed artificially, and tapped like a battery for excess metabolic energy.
 But the citizen slaves believe themselves to be living normal lives, thanks to a shared virtual reality piped into their brains.
 Little imagination is needed to recognize in this arrangement today's corporate cubicle farm, in which networked human livestock productively ruminate, their energies drained to feed the demands of their various masters.
 And the growing number of debt slaves who occupy today’s protoMatrix do so largely in a state of pharmacologically induced complacency, thanks to a pharmaceutical industry eager to lavish antidepressants and anti-anxiety drugs on a spiritually eviscerated workforce.

-But the machines of the developing matrix need not exert their control coercively, as they do in the films of the Matrix series.
+But the machines of the developing matrix need not exert their control coercively.
 Human beings eager to enter the pods, whether on Earth or in space, will be easy to find.
-Many minds conditioned by an entertainment industry to despise the humdrum and by an advertising industry to crave novelty find synthetic realities to be as appealing as anything that exists outside of cyberspace.
+Many minds conditioned by an entertainment industry to despise the humdrum and by an advertising industry to crave novelty surely will find synthetic realities to be as appealing as anything that exists outside of cyberspace.

 An eagerness to transcend the meatbot by plunging into a comprehensive environment of synthetic inputs expresses itself through the ambitions of transhumanism, a movement that advocates plunging headlong into as technologically mediated a reality as can be engineered.
-Transhumanism's selling points revolve around technological enhancement of human faculties and experiences, the enhancements intensifying until reaching a breaking point: the vaunted "Singularity," a secular rendition of Heaven/Nirvana.
+Transhumanism's selling points revolve around technological enhancement of human faculties, the enhancements intensifying until reaching a breaking point: the vaunted "Singularity," a secular rendition of Heaven/Nirvana.

-That oligarchs would encourage their subjects to embrace a programmable digital infrastructure, thereby further empowering the oligarchs, seems not to occur to transhumanist enthusiasts.
+That oligarchs would encourage their subjects to embrace a programmable digital world, thereby further empowering themselves, seems not to occur to transhumanist enthusiasts.

 It might be only in the unwieldy vastness of space, in a prosperous solar economy, that communities will be able to pursue destinies independently of the evolving global power elite.
 Once again, self-directed freedom-seekers might need to tackle a frontier to secure their autonomy.